 Freely Adjustable Emitting and Receiving Aperture

-EquPAS – the Equalized Phased Array Ultrasonic Testing (PAUT) Sensitivity
+EquPAS – Equalized (Homogenized) Phased Array Ultrasonic Testing Sensitivity Over Entire Scan Plan

-2 PA probe terminals: 1 X 32:32 / 2 X 16:16 - switchable: there is no external splitter required for operating 2 PA probes simultaneously
+2 PA probe terminals - there is no external splitter required for operating 2 PA probes simultaneously

-Ability of work with PA probes carrying up to 64 and 128 elements
+Ability of work with PA probes carrying up to 128 elements

 Independently adjustable emitting and receiving aperture with parallel firing, A/D conversion, and on-the-fly real time digital phasing